Diablo2009/steamdeck-pacman/README.md

 ## Install

 To install `steamdeck-pacman`, go to the [latest release](https://github.com/Diablo2009/steamdeck-pacman/releases/latest) and download the `steamdeck-pacman.pkg.tar.zst` file.
 Open up the terminal.
 Change directory to your downloads folder: `cd Downloads`, then type `sudo pacman -U steamdeck-pacman.pkg.tar.zst`.
 Then press `y` when it asks you whether you want to install the file.
-After the install finishes, type `/home/deck/.local/bin/pkg-init`.
-That will add `/home/deck/.local/bin` to your path.

 ## How to Contribute